 TMJ refers to the tempromandibular joints that lay in either side of your face, where the jaw connects to the skull.
 Nestled within the joint is a cartilage disc that allows for full articulation of the jaw.
 Healthy TMJ function lets you to open and close your jaw with a smooth gliding motion.
 Any disruption… Read more »

-Research into the psychology of smiling indicates that your smile can have a huge influence on your professional, social, and romantic relationships.
+Research on the psychology of smiling shows the influence that your smile has on your professional, social, and romantic relationships.
 Do you hide your smile due to insecurities over the shape, size, color, or general appearance of your teeth?
 You could be perceived as insecure, reserved, or even unfriendly.
-Luckily, you don’t have… Read more »
+Luckily, you don’t have to live… Read more »

 Have you ever heard of a condition called barodontalgia?
 No, it’s not some exotic location in Europe, but you do have to fly in an airplane to experience it.
 Unfortunately, unlike a vacation, you probably don’t want barodontalgia.
 In laymen’s terms, this condition is simply a high-altitude toothache.
 Similar to a scuba diver experiencing decompression… Read more »

 If you’re vigilant about your dental hygiene and see your Chicago dentist twice a year for cleanings and checkups, you’re handling your oral care well.
 You should experience relatively few dental problems.
 However, dental issues occasionally arise, despite the best habits.
 If you experience any of the symptoms discussed below, make an appointment with Dr….
 Read more »

 Most airline passengers are accustomed to preparing for flights in different ways.
 Some bring plenty of water to avoid dehydration, others depend on chewing gum to help them pop their ears.
 If you are one of the few suffering from barodontalgia, then you know that tooth pain is one more thing to be concerned about… Read more »